 - Fine mesh sieve

-- Amber glass tincture bottles (with dropper)
+- Amber glass tincture bottles (with droppers for easy dosing)

-For more information on the general process, I’d suggest reading this guide to making herbal tinctures at home.
+(For more information on the general process, I’d suggest reading this guide to making herbal tinctures at home.)

 Red Clover Tincture Dosage